-Email Security Best Practices for Manufacturers
+Email Security Best Practices for Cyber Security for advanced manufacturing

 Manufacturing is the 2nd most attacked industry right behind healthcare, and in most cases, they are the least prepared.
 With email being the top delivery method of these attacks, it must a focus of attention for security.
 There are a myriad of goals that the attackers may have, but the one definite fact is that if they succeed in their attack, it be expensive, damage your reputation, and if enough intellectual property is stolen, it will have long term impacts on the viability of your business.

 - One North Carolina manufacturer lost $270,000 per hour due to a cyberattack on their IT systems.

 - Merck has revealed, in its third quarter 2017 earnings report, that the manufacturing disruptions related to the cyber-attack that happened earlier in the year led to $135 million in lost sales.
 1

 - The cost to manufacturing and other sectors from a single ransomware variation, WannaCry, exceeded $1 billion in a single two weeks period.

 WannaCry, which commonly entered through malicious email links and attachments, revealed one of the manufacturing sector’s biggest weaknesses: It was based on a virus that was created by the US National Security Agency to defeat Iranian uranium enrichment machinery.
 Most attacks were so successful because the software in many manufacturing devices was never updated.

 Unlike other types of cybercrime, the primary motivation of manufacturing attacks is not to extort money or simply cause havoc, but steal trade secrets.
 Intellectual property theft appears to be the motive in over 90% of all attacks on manufacturing facilities.

 Very often, the point of entry for malware that is seeking to steal information is an email.
 It works like this: